 Santa baby, please go vegan!
 I mean seriously, he could benefit from a lighter load.
-These cute little gingerbread snowflakes would be the perfect cookie to leave out for the big man, if you manage to save some until Christmas Eve!
-Obviously you could also make gingerbread people or christmas trees too!
+These cute little gingerbread snowflakes would be the perfect cookie to leave out for the big man during his trip around the world, if you manage to save some until Christmas Eve!
+You could use other cookie cutter shapes and make vegan gingerbread people or Christmas trees too.

 Sift the flour with spices, sea salt, and baking soda into a large mixing bowl and stir to combine.

-In a separate bowl beat the vegan butter and brown sugar with a hand mixer until fluffy.
-Add the non-dairy milk, molasses, and vanilla extract and continuing beating with the mixer until well combined.
+In a separate bowl, cream the vegan butter and brown sugar together with a hand mixer until fluffy.
+You can also do this in a stand mixer.
+Add the nondairy milk, molasses, and vanilla extract and continue beating with the mixer until well combined.

-Have 1/3 C of all-purpose flour standing by and flour your rolling surface, rolling pin, and cookie cutter well.
+Have 1/3 cup of all-purpose flour standing by and flour your rolling surface, rolling pin, and cookie cutter.
 Cut the big ball of dough in half and work with one half at a time.
 Keep the other ball wrapped in plastic and in the fridge.
-Roll out the dough until it's approx. 1/8" thick.
-Cut out your snowflakes or cookie shapes
+Roll out the dough until it's approximately 1/8-inch thick.
+Cut out your snowflakes or cookie shapes.

 Lift the cut-out cookies from the counter with a lightly floured spatula/lifter and place them on parchment lined baking sheets.
 Continue to flour your rolling surface and rolling pin, roll out the excess dough, and cut out more cookies until there is no dough left.

-Bake the cookies for 6-8 mins in an oven pre-heated to 350F.
-Allow the cookies to cool completely before icing.
+Bake the cookies for 6 to 8 minutes in an oven preheated to 350°F. Allow the cookies to cool completely before icing.

-Combine sugar and water together using a hand mixer or whisk.
-It should be a stiff but still sort of fluid consistency.
-It shouldn't drip or spread on the cookies but rather hold it's shape in a thin line or dot.
+To make the piping icing, combine sugar and water together using a hand mixer or whisk.
+It should be a stiff but still sort of a fluid consistency.
+It shouldn't drip or spread on the cookies, but rather hold its shape in a thin line or dot.

-Transfer the icing into a piping bag or a squeeze bottle with a fine tip at the end and decorate your cookies as desired.
-If you want to use blue icing as well, take about a third of this icing and add 1-2 drops of blue food colouring and combine well.
+Transfer the piping icing into a piping bag or a squeeze bottle with a fine tip at the end and decorate your cookies as desired.
+If you want to use blue icing as well, take about a third of this icing and add 1 to 2 drops of blue food coloring and combine well.

-You can pipe icing as the outline to your cookies and then "flood" the cookies with more icing.
+You can pipe icing as the outline to your cookies and then "flood" the cookies with flood icing.

 Use a small spatula or knife to spread the flood icing around the surface of the cookies that have been outlined.

-After flooding the cookies with this icing, allow it dry about half way through or dry to the touch, so that when you go to pipe more icing in the opposite colour on top of that it doesn't totally melt into the flood icing.
+After flooding the cookies with this icing, allow it dry about half way through or dry to the touch, so that when you go to pipe more icing in the opposite color on top of, it doesn't totally melt into the flood icing.